c-bec-k/TitanfallGenesys/03-Titans.md

 #### Laser Shot

 The laser shot fires a lethal beam that cuts through anything in its way.
-It’s a directed energy weapon that takes the charge rifle and and amps it up to Titan-scale.
+It's a directed energy weapon that takes the charge rifle and and amps it up to Titan-scale.

 #### Multi-Target Missile System